holozeros/minimal-linux-desktop/PKGBUILD-collections/README.md

 "package name"-"version".tar.xz.
 ````
 If host is desktop environment, you are able to refer to editor, browser and then needed text do copy&paste to nano on the terminal.
 When you are modified on Nano, refer to LFS-11.0 book or the instruction of the packages of building chroot environent and archlinux's original PKGBUILD..and other infomations on web.
-Following values of variables refer to file name of the target source-tar-ball.
+The following variables refer to file name of the target source_tar_ball.

         pkgname=' '
         pkgver=' '

-A propary value of these variables refer to the ArchLinux's PKGBULD or LFS book that corresponds to the target source-tarball.
+Refer to the Arch Linux PKGBULD or LFS workbook description for the target source-tarball to determine the following variables:

         pkgrel=
         pkgdesc=